chrisant996/readline_win32_sample/README.md

 - Readline 8.2 can't be used (yet) without modifying Readline sources, because it introduced some new "timeout" stuff which is not guarded sufficiently and produces compilation errors.
 The included patch file works around the compilation errors, until an official patch is available.
 - Readline 8.1 can't be used without modifying Readline sources, because it introduced a compilation issue in `signals.c` by moving `sigprocmask` usage outside of a `HAVE_POSIX_SIGNALS` check.
-- Readline 8.0 and earlier aren't viable.
-They can be compiled by modifying a single line in the Readline sources.
+- Readline 8.0 and earlier aren't viable for use on Windows unless the input is ASCII and `HANDLE_MULTIBYTE` is disabled.
+It can be compiled by modifying a single line in the Readline sources.
 But the UTF8 support has a crucial problem:  apparently on Unix `wchar_t` is 32 bits, but on Windows it is 16 bits.
 That causes UTF8 support to malfunction on Windows.
 The [Clink](https://github.com/chrisant996/clink) project contributed a fix for that in the Readline 8.1 timeframe.